Multiomics-Analytics-Group/vuecore/CONTRIBUTING.md

 We have a general [PR template][general-pr-template] that is loaded autmatically when you open a new PR.
-Also, if you are adding a new plot, we created a [new plot PR template][new-plot-pr-template] with a checklist of all the steps to follow, which you can start by clickiing [here][new-plot-pr-query-param].
+Also, if you are adding a new plot, we created a [new plot PR template][new-plot-pr-template] with a checklist of all the steps to follow, which you can use with a query paramter by clicking [here][new-plot-pr-query-param].

 Before you submit a PR, check that it meets these guidelines: